Lumbar Spinal Canal Stenosis

 How is it diagnosed?

-Although your healthcare provider can probably tell if you have stenosis by asking you about your symptoms, sometimes the healthcare provider may order special tests and X‑rays of the spine to make the diagnosis.
+Sometimes your healthcare provider can tell if you have stenosis by asking you about your symptoms.
+Your healthcare provider may also order special tests and X‑rays of the spine to make the diagnosis.

 TREATMENT